Deadwater.ai

 $6,000-$12,000 / month

-• New workflows/content types
+• New skills, workflows, and content types

-• Prompt and schema iteration
+• Prompt, schema, and structure iteration

-• Quarterly system cleanup and refactors
+• Quarterly cleanup and refactors

 FAQ

-Who owns the system?
+Who owns the system after handoff?